-Discretionary fund managers and principal traders

-Dealings by discretionary fund managers and principal traders which are connected with an offeror will be treated in accordance with Rule 21.6.

-28.4 No extension of closing date

-Subject to the remaining provisions of this Rule 28.4, Rule 15 normally applies to partial offers.
-If on a closing day acceptances received equal or exceed the precise number of shares stated in the offer document under Rule 28.7, the offeror must declare the partial offer unconditional as to acceptances and extend the final closing day to the 14th day thereafter.
+Discretionary fund managers and principal traders Dealings by discretionary fund managers and principal traders which are connected with an offeror will be treated in accordance with Rule 21.6.
+28.4 No extension of closing date Rule 15 normally applies to partial offers.
+If on a closing day acceptances received exceed the precise number of shares stated in the offer document under Rule 28.7, subject to the application of Rule 28.5, the offeror must declare the partial offer unconditional as to acceptances and comply with Rule 15.3 by extending the final closing day to the 14th day thereafter.
 The offeror cannot further extend the final closing day.

-If the acceptance condition is fulfilled before the first closing day, an offeror must declare a partial offer unconditional as to acceptances on the day the acceptance condition is met, provided that the offer would remain open for acceptance for not less than 14 days thereafter.
-The offeror cannot extend the final closing day to a day beyond the 14th day after the first closing day stated in the offer document.
+If the acceptance condition is fulfilled an offeror may also declare a partial offer unconditional as to acceptances prior to the first closing day, provided that he fully complies with Rule 15.3.
+The offeror cannot extend the final closing day to a day beyond the 14th day after the first closing day.

-If the acceptance condition is satisfied after the first closing day during an extended offer period, an offeror must declare a partial offer unconditional as to acceptances on the day the acceptance condition is met and the final closing day must be extended to the 14th day thereafter.

-Rule 28.4 applies irrespective of whether the approval under Rule 28.5 (if required) has been obtained.
 The offer document must contain specific and prominent reference to the requirements in this Rule 28.4.

-Approval under Rule 28.5

-A partial offer must stay open for a minimum of 21 days.
-Where an offer is subject to a condition that the approval required under Rule 28.5 is obtained, the Executive will not consider such condition as part of the acceptance condition for the offer.
-For example, where an offeror has received sufficient acceptances to meet the acceptance condition under an offer but insufficient approval from shareholders under Rule 28.5 on the first closing day, the offer can only be extended for a further 14 days which shall be the final closing day.
-There shall be no further extensions and the offer must close on the final closing day.
-If the offeror is unable to obtain the required approval under Rule 28.5 by the final closing day, the offer will lapse.

-28.5 Offer for 30% or more requires independent approval

-Any offer which could result in the offeror holding 30% or more of the voting rights of a company, and which do not fall under Rule 28.1(b), must normally be conditional, not only on the specified number of acceptances being received, but also on approval of the offer, signified by means of a separate box on the form of acceptance specifying the number of shares in respect of which the offer is approved, being given by shareholders holding over 50% of the voting rights not held by the offeror and persons acting in concert with it.
+28.5 Offer for 30% or more requires independent approval Any offer which could result in the offeror holding 30% or more of the voting rights of a company must normally be conditional, not only on the specified number of acceptances being received, but also on approval of the offer, signified by means of a separate box on the form of acceptance specifying the number of shares in respect of which the offer is approved, being given by shareholders TC-28.2 July 2018 holding over 50% of the voting rights not held by the offeror and persons acting in concert with it.
 This requirement may be waived if over 50% of the voting rights of the offeree company are held by one independent shareholder who has indicated his approval under this Rule 28.5.

-28.6 Control position warning

-In the case of a partial offer which could result in the offeror holding more than 50% of the voting rights of the offeree company, the offer document must contain specific and prominent reference to this and to the fact that, if the offer succeeds, the offeror will be free, subject to Rule 28.3, to acquire further shares without incurring any obligation to make a general offer.

-28.7 Precise number of shares to be stated

-A partial offer must be made for a precise number of shares, such number must be stated, and the offer may not be declared unconditional as to acceptances unless acceptances are received for not less than that number.

-28.8 Pro rata entitlement

-Partial offers must be made to all shareholders of the class and arrangements must be made for those shareholders who wish to do so to accept in full for the relevant percentage of their holdings.
+28.6 Control position warning In the case of a partial offer which could result in the offeror holding more than 50% of the voting rights of the offeree company, the offer document must contain specific and prominent reference to this and to the fact that, if the offer succeeds, the offeror will be free, subject to Rule 28.3, to acquire further shares without incurring any obligation to make a general offer.
+28.7 Precise number of shares to be stated A partial offer must be made for a precise number of shares, such number must be stated, and the offer may not be declared unconditional as to acceptances unless acceptances are received for not less than that number.
+28.8 Pro rata entitlement Partial offers must be made to all shareholders of the class and arrangements must be made for those shareholders who wish to do so to accept in full for the relevant percentage of their holdings.
 Shares tendered in excess of this percentage must be accepted by the offeror from each shareholder in the same proportion as the number tendered to the extent necessary to enable him to obtain the total number of shares for which he has offered.

-28.9 Comparable offer

-When an offer is made for a company with more than one class of equity share capital which could result in the offeror holding shares carrying 30% or more of the voting rights, a comparable offer must be made for each other class.
+28.9 Comparable offer When an offer is made for a company with more than one class of equity share capital which could result in the July 2018 TC-28.3 offeror holding shares carrying 30% or more of the voting rights, a comparable offer must be made for each other class.
+Notes to Rule 28:

-28.10 Comparable offers for convertible securities, warrants, etc.

-When an offer is made for a company which could result in the offeror holding shares carrying 30% or more of the voting rights, and the offeree company has convertible securities, warrants, options or subscription rights outstanding, the offeror must make a comparable offer or proposal to the holders of such securities.
-The requirements under Rule 13 will apply as appropriate.